hyperledger/fabric/docs/source/identity/identity.md

-CA not only allows the function of CAs to scale while still providing security -- allowing organizations that consume certificates to use Intermediate CAs with confidence -- it limits the exposure of the Root CA, which, if compromised, would destroy the entire chain of trust.
+CA not only allows the function of CAs to scale while still providing security -- allowing organizations that consume certificates to use Intermediate CAs with confidence -- it limits the exposure of the Root CA, which, if compromised, would endanger the entire chain of trust.
 If an Intermediate CA is compromised, on the other hand, there is a much smaller exposure.

 ![ChainOfTrust](./identity.diagram.1.png)